Omycron83/Notes/ML/Gradient Boosted Trees.md

 From then on, this approximation is expanded in a greedy fashion, always choosing the next model in a way to minimize the expected error at this point in time:
 $F_g = \sum_i^{g - 1} \gamma_i h_i (x) + (arg \; min_{h \in H}[ \sum_1^n L(y_i, F_{g - 1} + \gamma_g h_g) ])(x)$

+This is not computationally feasible in an analytical way.
+However, using gradient descent (or *steepest descent*), one can

 ![[PNG-Bild.png]]